IF you want to volunteer at Marine Rescue Two Rocks – either manning the radios, rescue vessels or telephones – the group is keen to hear from you.

 Marine Rescue Two Rocks (MRTR) provides marine rescue services from Alkimos Reef to Moore River and Seabird and other marine rescue services as requested by WA Police.

-Commander Brian Nalder said MRTR volunteers provided the boating public with emergency marine rescue coverage seven days a week so some new members would be welcome.
+MRTR volunteers provide the boating public with emergency marine rescue coverage seven days a week so welcomes new members.

 All new members are required to undertake Volunteer Marine Rescue training such as first aid, radio communications, seamanship and navigation depending on their preferred pathway – for example radio operator, marine rescue crew and rescue skipper.